What is Google 3 Pack and How to Get Listed: A Complete Guide

 These factors are building blocks for other ranking factors for Google 3 pack:

-1. Claim and verify your business listing:
+1. Claim and verify your Google Business Profile:

 The first step to ranking on the map pack for local queries is having a verified Google business profile.
 If you have yet to create or claim your GBP, head to Google and search for ‘Business Profile.’